 Even when misdiagnosis of a tumour is not immediately fatal, it can cut years from your life expectancy, prematurely leaving your loved ones without financial, practical and emotional support.
 A cancer misdiagnosis claim could enable them to be compensated for their losses.

-If you have lost a family member or loved one because of medical negligence, including because of delayed diagnosis of cancer, you may be able to claim compensation for their cancer misdiagnosis.
+If you have lost a family member or loved one because of medical negligence, including because of delayed diagnosis of cancer, you may be able to claim compensation for their misdiagnosis.

-Start a cancer misdiagnosis claim today
+Start a claim for misdiagnosed cancer today